 - Many Sonic the Hedgehog games have the Power Sneakers, a monitor item with a single shoe floating inside it.
 Breaking the monitor that holds them grants a few seconds of extra speed.

 - Yoshi already provides increased running speed in Super Mario Galaxy 2, but he can also ingest hot peppers that allow him to run at super-speed for a short time, making it possible to run up slopes, onto walls, and across water.

 - Bubble Bobble has shoes you can pick up to run faster.
-A bit of a Poison Mushroom, as there's no way (except death) to stop moving faster, and the speed means you need ridiculous reaction times.
+A bit of a Power-Up Letdown, as there's no way (except death) to stop moving faster, and the speed means you need ridiculous reaction times.

 - Ancient Domains of Mystery has the Seven League Boots which greatly decrease the time it takes to move, especially on the world map(unless they're cursed, in which case they slow you down and good luck taking them off).

 - NetHack has several ways of becoming faster (some permanent, some not), including speed boots.
 As the game is turn based, this means you get an extra turn every so often.